VexoAI/vexo/docs/chains/testing-with-chains.md

 # Testing Chains

-Vexo provides an implementation of `Vexo\Model\Chain` which you can use for testing classes that depend on it.
+Vexo provides an implementation of `Vexo\LanguageModel\Chain` which you can use for testing classes that depend on it.

 This `PassthroughChain` simply outputs whatever its been given as input.